This can’t happen here!

 The screams are still ringing in your ears; I’m going to be too late!
 Desperate thoughts stream through your head.
 Just let it be a home invasion, just a robbery, take the money and go, leave them alone, they are good people.

 But in your gut, you know that is not what is going to happen.
 Not here.
 Not now.
 THEY have finally come to your community, and you were not ready.
 Why had you not seen this coming?
 The couple on the other end of that phone had seen it coming and had tried to warn you, but you would not listen.
 Why didn’t you listen?
 You keep saying to yourself that this happens in other places – not here, not here!
 This is something that occurs over there: Europe, South America, Mexico, not here!
 Now you know that it has arrived and you were not ready; you had not done your job!

-With the telephone screams still ringing in your ears, you yell at yourself, “This is my job — NO — this is who I am!
+You yell at yourself, “this is my job — NO — this is who I am!
 I have been like this my whole life, I don’t know any other way!”
 All your life you stood up to the bullies, the bad people, and you came to the rescue.
 You were John Wayne, Superman, Rambo, and you were everybody’s friend and protector.
 But where were you tonight?
 Why weren’t you there to help?

 Why, why, why, were you not there?

 Why were you not better prepared?

 It’s too late; they’re gone.
 The black vehicles with the heavily armed masked men are gone.
 You were too late to stop them.

 Evidence that they were here is scattered all around you – the broken door, the overturned chairs, the smashed plates.
 Too late and unprepared, you think, “This doesn’t happen here, this can’t happen, not here!”
 The terrified neighbors are peering out from behind closed curtains staring at you, accusingly; you let them down, YOU LET THEM DOWN!